apache/directory-kerby/kerby-dist/README.md

 ```

   If you don't specify [server-conf-dir] in step 2, 3 or 4, it will be set as /etc/kerby.
 In [server-conf-dir], there should be kdc.conf, backend.conf.
-  And if you don't specify [client -conf-dir] in step 5, it will be set as /etc/, there should be krb5.conf.
+  And if you don't specify [client-conf-dir] in step 5, it will be set as /etc/, there should be krb5.conf.

 An example of kdc.conf:
 ```